CheckZhang/vue3-virtual-scroller-detect-height/README.md

 ## Overview

-Just 225 lines, A high-performance virtual scrolling component for Vue 3,it automatically measures actual hieght by real dom element, it renders only visible items to handle large datasets efficiently.
+Source Code just 238 lines, implyment a high-performance virtual scrolling component for Vue 3,it automatically measures actual hieght by real dom element, it support async dom element, and it renders only visible items to handle large datasets efficiently.

 ## Get Start